saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 + Start by fetching the project from Github

 	`git clone https://github.com/abhirockzz/accs-cassandra-twitter-timeseries-app`

+	Or navigate to the [GitHub URL](https://github.com/abhirockzz/accs-cassandra-twitter-timeseries-app) and click on the `Clone or Download ` button and choose the `Download as zip` option to get the code

 + By default, the producer and query code is hard-coded to refer to `tweetspace` as the keyspace.
 This needs to be changed at both places to reflect the right keyspace value.
 + For the Tweet producer app, update the code to reflect the right keyspace.
 In this case, we are changing it to `tweetspace9464`